 The science: bilingualism, executive function and cognitive development

-Executive function [link to cognitive development theory fact article], a foundation for strong cognitive development, is a set of mental skills that help us get things done.
+Executive function, a foundation for strong cognitive development, is a set of mental skills that help us get things done.
 Scientists have identified four components:

 - Working memory – the ability to hold information and recall it when carrying out a task.